JereKuusela/valheim-upgrade_world/README.md

 For `upgrade` command:

-- `mountain_caves`: Places mountain caves to already explored areas.
+- `mountain_caves`: Spawns mountain caves to already explored areas.
-- `tarpits`: Places tar pits to already explored areas.
+- `tarpits`: Spawns tar pits to already explored areas.
 - `onions`: Rerolls already generated and unlooted mountain chests.
 - `mistlands`: Fully regenerates mistlands biomes.
 Terrain is automatically updated by the base game and not affected by this operation.
 - `mistlands_worldgen`: Upgrades biome distribution to the Mistlands version.
 Biomes will change in the outer areas.
 Areas past 5900 meters will be reseted.
 Rivers will move everywhere in the world and can destroy bases (even with the player base protection).